coderefinery/presentations/2026_ELIXIR_BYOC.md

 2. The bring your own classroom approach

-3. What's in it for you
+3. How we can support each other

 ---

 # CodeRefinery - A hub for FAIR research software practices

-- Project currently funded by [NeIC](https://neic.no/)
+- Project currently funded by [NeIC](https://neic.no/) and partner organizations

 - Tightly connected to [Nordic RSE](https://nordic-rse.org/)